BillionShields/BSC/readme.md

+# Billion Face Shields World Challenge

-# Can we \#SaveTheWold from Coronavirus with a face shield and a tag?
+## Can we \#SaveTheWold from Coronavirus spread with a face shield and a tag?

 Yes, folks, I need your help.
 We can fight the coronavirus with our ingenuity\!
 We can create simple Face Shields from large soda bottles.